ShravanChilka/MyNotes/README.md

 ### MyNotes
-This project was implemented in order to learn and understand how CRUD Operation in Room Database works \
+This project was implemented in order to learn and understand how CRUD Operation (Create, read, update and delete) in Room Database works \
 The Room library provides an abstraction layer over SQLite \
 While working on this project i decided to implement **MVVM architecture** in this project \
 \